jhambel12/ME_405_Linefollower/README.md

 [View Main File](./code/task_share.py)

 ### Code Functionality:
 Main holds the task structure and is the file that runs when the robot is in motion.
 This file has X tasks, one for each of the states in the finite state machine.
 Within these tasks, classes are referenced to handle particular functions of the sensors, motor controller, and the IMU that the code interacts with.
 This keeps the length reasonable and improves the readibility of the code.
 Overall, the flow of the code wants to stay in line following mode.
 If the bump sensor is triggered, the obstacle avoidance measures will be taken until it finds a line again.
 After the bump sensor is triggered, the line sensor mode will look for all 5 sensors to detect a line.
 When this happens, that means Romi has found the end box.
 Romi will then proceed to the center of the box and rotate back to its original heading.
-After a brief pause, the Romi will begin driving straight on the original heading until all 5 line sensors detect a line, indicating that the start box has been reached.
+After a brief pause, the Romi will begin driving straight on the original heading for a specified time until it returns into the start box.
 Then, it will stop in the start box completing the run of the course.

 #### Motor
 The motor class is responsible for updating the effort, direction, and enabling the motors.
 This class is called in 2 tasks by main to control each motor.
 The effort of the motor is output from a PWM at a duty cycle specified by the controller to attempt to create zero steady state error between the encoder readings and the omega reference.